 Grass clippings and other plant prunings make up a surprisingly large portion of California’s waste stream during the growing season.
 If your business produces green waste, such as plant or lawn clippings, consider composting the materials on site or use the materials as mulch for landscape plants.
 Or start grasscycling, that is, leave your grass clippings on the lawn when mowing.

-In many businesses, especially those in malls or groups of stores on the same property, waste management is provided by the lessor, and refuse charges are incorporated into the rent.
-As you know from Step 3, this type of service is referred to as shared service and can lead to cost-effective recycling programs, since neighboring businesses can combine recyclables to collect greater amounts of material.
+In many businesses, especially those in malls or groups of stores on the same property, waste management is provided by the lessor, and trash charges are incorporated into the rent.
+As noted in Step 3, this type of service is shared service and can lead to cost-effective recycling programs, since neighboring businesses can combine recyclables to collect greater amounts of material.

 If feasible, you can also work with neighboring businesses, trade associations, or other members of your industry type to lower the price of recycled products by buying in larger quantities.

-To prevent waste and collect contaminant-free recyclables, your participating staff must be knowledgeable about program guidelines and the benefits of participating.
+To prevent waste and reduce contamination of the recyclables, employees must be knowledgeable about program guidelines and the benefits of participating.

-Some employees might be uncomfortable with the new system.
-Therefore, it is important to have an outlet for questions and information.
-The recycling coordinator is most familiar with the details and logistics of the program and is the most appropriate person to handle questions from other employees.
+Have the recycling coordinator available to answer questions from employees.
 The coordinator’s name, phone number, and e-mail address should be included in the memo announcing the program.

-Your coordinator should provide initial training for all staff and refresher sessions as necessary.
+The recycling coordinator should provide initial training for all staff and refresher sessions as necessary.
 New employees should receive training when hired.
-Use posters and other training materials to disseminate information to employees.
+Use posters and other training materials to provide information to employees.

 Incentives such as contests and prizes will help ensure success.
 Give credit and recognition to employees for their efforts.